Platinum Cured vs. Peroxide Cured Silicone

 Peroxide-cure silicone jewelry

-Platinum-cured silicones are used across several industries, including;
+Platinum-cured silicones are used across several industries, including:

 Medical devices